MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-live-events.md

 There are four ways in which live events in Yammer can be produced - using Microsoft Stream and Teams.
 The recommended methods are to use the new Teams options to produce live events in Yammer due to Microsoft retiring Stream live events.

+## New recommended methods to produce Yammer live events using Microsoft Teams:

+- **Use Microsoft Teams QuickStart**:
+  This is used to produce simple live events where all you need are the audio and video devices connected to the presenter’s computer, or when you are inviting a remote presenter for the event.

+    - This type of event uses Teams to encode the broadcast stream.
+    - Uses Teams to share content from the presenter’s webcam and screen.
+    - Attendees can view the event on Yammer.
+    - The video is stored in the SharePoint library connected to the Yammer community in which the live event was produced.

+- **Use Teams external app or device**:
+This type of production is typically used for large-scale events such as executive town halls, where a single stream from a media mixer is broadcast to the audience.

+- This type of event uses Teams to broadcast
+- You will need to use an external encoder (app or device) to produce the event
+- Attendees can view the event in Yammer.
+- The video is stored in the SharePoint library connected to the Yammer community in which the live event was produced.

+## Microsoft Stream options that will be deprecated (not recommended):

 - **Use an external encoder to produce your live event**:

     This type of event is typically used for large-scale events such as executive town halls, where a single stream from a media mixer is broadcasted to the audience.